 About Aventis Advisors

-Aventis Advisors is an M&A advisory focusing on technology and growth companies.
-The world would be better off with fewer (but better quality) M&A deals done at the right moment for a company.
-Our goal is to provide honest, insight-driven advice by clearly laying out all the options for our clients – including the one to keep the status quo.
-Contact us to discuss how we can help you in the sale or acquisition of a business.
+Aventis Advisors is an M&A advisor for software companies.
+We believe the world would be better off with fewer (but better quality) M&A deals done at the right moment for the company and its owners.
+Our goal is to provide honest, insight-driven advice, clearly laying out all the options for our clients – including the one to keep the status quo.